MithrilJS/mithril.js/docs/mount.md

 #### Unmount

-Using `m.mount(element, null)` on an element with a previously mounted component unmounts it and cleans up Mithril internal state.
+Using `m.mount(element, null)` on an element with a previously mounted component unmounts it and cleans up Mithril.js internal state.
 This can be useful to prevent memory leaks when removing the `root` node manually from the DOM.

 #### Headless mounts